-What should I do if my pet is

-accidentally given too many doses?
-Contact your vet immediately if your pet receives an overdose of prednisolone acetate.
+What should I do if my pet is accidentally given too many doses?
+Contact your vet immediately if your pet receives an overdose of atropine.
 However, if a single extra dose is given on a single occasion only, it is unlikely to cause any significant problems.

-Can my pet take prednisolone acetate if I am already giving them other drugs?
+Can my pet take atropine if I am already giving them other drugs?

 Tell your vet if you are giving your pet any other medications, even if you think they already know.
 This includes herbal or off-the-shelf remedies from a pet shop, pharmacy or health store.
-Prednisolone acetate should not be given (if possible) with non-steroidal anti-inflammatory drugs (e.g. meloxicam, carprofen, firocoxib, cimicoxib, aspirin), which are often used to treat arthritis or chronic pain.
-Avoid using prednisolone acetate when there is bacterial or fungal infection, unless specifically instructed to do so by your vet.

-What are the possible side effects of prednisolone acetate for my pet?
+What are the possible side effects of atropine for my pet?